 If you have leftover fresh sputum or reconstituted sediment, always use new Sample Reagent to decontaminate and liquefy the sputum before running the assay.
-See Section 10.1, Preparing the Sputum Sediments or Section 10.2, Preparing the Expectorated Sputum Sample.
+See Section 10.1 or Section 10.2.

 If you have sufficient leftover SR-treated sample and are within 4 hours of the initial addition of SR to the sample, you can use the leftover sample to prepare and process a new cartridge.
 When retesting, always use a new cartridge.
-See Section 10.3, Preparing the Cartridge.
+See Preparing the Cartridge.

-Note If using an Infinity instrument, the retest should be initiated on modules that are designated as reserved STAT modules.
+Note If using an Infinity instrument, retest modules that are designated as reserved STAT modules.